fsaleemm/acs-vector-semantic/README.md

     ```code
     Score: 0.8404397
     Title: Azure Service Bus
     Content: Azure Service Bus is a fully managed, enterprise-grade messaging service that enables you to build reliable and scalable applications.
 It provides features like message queuing, publish-subscribe, and dead-lettering.
 Service Bus supports various messaging patterns, including point-to-point, broadcast, and request-reply.
-You can use Service Bus to integrate your applications and serv
+You can use Service Bus to integrate your applications and services, decouple your system components, and handle asynchronous communication.
+It also integrates with other Azure services, such as Azure Functions and Azure Logic Apps.
+    Category: Integration

     Score: 0.8315571
     Title: Azure SignalR Service